 Amazon’s data play, already the most compelling differentiator in its advertising stack, just got stronger in two directions at once.

-The Netflix announcement makes CTV measurable in a way it has never been for Amazon buyers.
-Broad awareness campaigns that close the loop back to in-Amazon sales.
+The Netflix announcement extends Amazon’s most powerful targeting data into the most premium CTV environment it has ever reached.
+Broad awareness campaigns, built on genuine commerce intent, running in high-attention environments.
 The LinkedIn announcement makes CTV targetable against audiences it could not previously reach at scale.
 A whole new buyer type gaining access to premium streaming inventory with genuine precision.

 UK streaming reached 38% of total TV-set viewing in 2025 per BARB, while live TV sits at 45% but the gap is narrowing fast, particularly among 16-34s.
 US programmatic CTV is already a $37 billion market growing 14% year on year per eMarketer; IAB UK puts the UK market at £2.31 billion in 2026, up 15%.
 This is not a channel in transition.
 It is a channel that has arrived, and Amazon just gave its buyers the most advanced tools for navigating it.